Muhammad95959/Leon-Practice/README.md

 # Leon-Practice
-My Implementation of Leon Template from [https://www.graphberry.com/item/leon-psd-agency-template]
+My Implementation of Leon Template from <a href="https://www.graphberry.com/item/leon-psd-agency-template" target="_blank">leon-psd-agency-template</a>